riadjoseph/royal-giraffe/src/pages/about.md

     section_id: header_section
     background_image: /images/leaf-light-grey.svg
     headline: We are WebForGood
-    subtitle: >+
+    subtitle: >
-      Hi, my name is Riad and I work with 2 colleagues to bring our ideas to small business owners like you.
+      Hi, my name is Riad and I work with 2 colleagues to bring tried and tested ideas to small business owners like you.
   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints: